django-oscar/django-oscar-api/docs/source/topics/permissions.rst

 The following actions will be performed when a user logs in:

 1. The user will be authenticated with the REST API.
-The next steps will only be performed is login is succesful.
+The next steps will only be performed is login is successful.
 2. The anonymous cart will be merged with the private cart associated with that authenticated user.
 3. A new session will be started, this session identifies the authenticated user